larsewi/cfengine-prelinking-disabled/README.md

 # Disable prelinking
-Some Linux distrobutions may require prelinking to be installed, but prelinking may conflict with some integrity checkers.
-A workaround would be to disable prelinking.

-This module disables prelinking by setting `PRELINKING=no` in the respective configuration file, if present.
-Subsequently `/etc/cron.daily/prelink` is run - if promise is repaired - in order to enforce the changes.
+## Synopsis
+* *Name*: `prelinking-disabled`
+* *Version*: `1.0.0`

+## Description
+The prelinking feature changes  binaries  in  an  attempt  to  decrease  their startup  time.
+Because  the  prelinking  feature  changes  binaries,  it  can interfere with the operation of certain software and/or modes  such  as  AIDE, FIPS, etc. This module will attempt to disable it.

+## Authors
+This  module  was  created  by   [larsewi](https://github.com/larsewi),   with contributions from the CFEngine community.
+Thanks!

+## Contribute
+Feel free to open pull requests to expand on this module.

+## License
+This software is licensed under the MIT License.
+See LICENSE in  the  root  of the repository for the full license text.